64kramsystem/personal_notes/rust.md

 any(|x| x == 33)             // terminates on the first true
 all(|x| x % 2 == 0)          // terminates on the first false
 nth(n)                       // nth element (0-based)
+skip(n)                      // skip n elements
 take(n)                      // iterator for the first n elements enumerate()                  // iterator (index, &value) (Ruby :each_with_index) join("str")                  // join using str zip(iter)                    // zip two arrays (iterators)!!!
 sum()                        // WATCH OUT!
 Returns the same type, so conversion is needed, e.g. `.map(|&x| x as u32).sum();`

+// Can't unpack directly in the `for` with these, since they're refutable patterns.
+//
-chunks(n)                    // iterate in chunks of n elements; includes last chunk, if smaller chunks_exact(n)              // (preferred) iterate in chunks of n elements; does not include the last chunk, if smaller windows(n)                   // like chunks, but with overlapping slices
+chunks(n)                    // iterate in chunks of n elements; includes last chunk, if smaller chunks_exact(n)              // (preferred) iterate in chunks of n elements; does not include the last chunk, if smaller windows(n)                   // like chunks, but with overlapping slices (Ruby :each_cons)

 // If one wants to convert an iterator from borrowed (&T) to owned (T), use copied() or cloned().
 // Example, from [f64; _] to Vec<f64>: